Class ArvoEventHandler<TContract>

 }>

-Promise resolving to an array of output events or error events
+Promise resolving to a structured result containing an array of output events

-ContractViolation when input or output event data violates the contract
+when input or output event data violates the contract schema, or when event emission fails due to invalid data

-ConfigViolation when event type doesn't match contract type or the contract version expected by the event does not exist in handler configuration
+when event type doesn't match contract type, when the contract version expected by the event does not exist in handler configuration, or when contract URI mismatch occurs